 Catholics, when they are not celebrating the great feasts of Christmas and Easter, or preparing for them in the seasons of Advent and Lent, call the other weeks of the liturgical year “Ordinary Time”.
 At first that may seem drab.
 On reflection, however, it makes sense to pay attention to the ordinary.

-During these weeks we are invited to consider Jesus’s public ministry, what he did and said, as presented in the four Gospels.
+During these weeks we are usually invited to learn about the youth ministry lessons and consider Jesus’s public ministry–what he did and said, as presented in the four Gospels.
 It is not a mere question of filling in time between the dramatic episodes surrounding his birth, on the one hand, and then his passion, death, and resurrection, on the other, nor just a matter of spending time becoming better acquainted with his teaching and actions.
 Beyond that, through the teaching and the events of his life, we become acquainted with his way of living.
 The different Gospels present their accounts in their own distinctive ways.
-They are not plain biographies of Jesus, they are teaching documents — what is significant for one may be ignored by the others.
+They are not plain biographies of Jesus, they are teaching documents – what is significant for one may be ignored by the others.
 All the same, from these various portraits a person emerges who is compassionate and merciful and filled with love.
 When at the end he is led away to be tortured and executed, his manner is in tune with what has gone before.
 Ordinary time is for cultivating a disposition, calmly and steadily, so that we may respond wisely when crises occur.

 My friend Donald Nicholl, who for a time was rector of the Ecumenical Institute at Tantur near Bethlehem, would tell the story of going out for a run early one morning.
 On the way back he was running beside a high wall that hid him from anyone lower down the hillside.
 At the end he turned to descend the narrow stony track and there, coming towards him, were four Muslim men, walking in single file, on their way to work in the quarry above.
 He almost collided with them.